Journal entry for Interest on Drawings is to record the interest income.

 Drawings might attract interest.

-Are you wondering why there is interest charge on drawings?
+Are you wondering why there is an interest charge on drawings?

 Drawings are the amount that partners withdraw for personal use from the firm.

-Business must find an other source of money to substitute the amount of the withdrawals.
+Businesses must find an alternative source of funds to replace the amount of the withdrawals.

 Borrowing finances from other sources will not be cost-free.